genesiscommunitysuccess/docs/docs/server-reference/consolidators/advanced.md

 If you use this, it consolidates all records in the system before starting the real-time event-driven consolidations.
 At the beginning of a cold start, all fields in consolidationFields of the consolidation table are zeroed (or deleted, if transient) before initiating the re-consolidation of all the records in the database.

 ## Configuration
+You define consolidators in an xml file with the name **_application_-consolidator.xml**.
-The consolidator is configured through the standard Genesis configuration XML files.
-The naming convention and extension is **-consolidator.xml**.
-So, if your application is called *Tiresias*, your configuration file is **tiresias-consolidator.xml**.
+If your application is called *Tiresias*, your configuration file is **tiresias-consolidator.xml**.

-You can define as many consolidators as you like in your configuration file.
-Each consolidator definition is made up of the following elements:
+Within your file, you can define as many consolidators as you like.
+Each consolidator definition is a code block with the following elements:

 * **name** to identify the consolidation block.